Domain 6 · Task Statement 6.1

 Pro plan rate limits reset every 5 hours, not daily.
 This means a heavy user can hit the ceiling mid-morning, wait it out, and get a fresh allocation by mid-afternoon.
 Understanding this window helps teams plan workloads — batch the heaviest processing for early morning, and have lightweight tasks ready for the post-limit period.

-The Cowork access toggle on Team and Enterprise plans is organisation-wide.
-It's either on for everyone or off for everyone.
-There's no per-user, per-department, or per-role granularity.
+On Team plans, the Cowork access toggle is organisation-wide: it is either on for everyone or off for everyone.
+No per-user, per-department, or per-role granularity.
 You can't enable Cowork for Engineering while keeping it off for Finance.

 Data training: the opt-out difference